Small-Bodies-Node/pds4_tools/doc/user_manual.rst

 goal is to demonstrate basic features without getting into too much detail.
 If you are a first time or occasional user, this is where you should start.

-After installing PDS4 Python Tools, start Python and load the PDS4 read library.
+After installing PDS4 Python Tools, start Python and load the PDS4 tools library.
 Note that the module name is all lower case.

->>> from pds4_tools import pds4_read
+>>> import pds4_tools

 Opening a PDS4 file
 ___________________

-Once `pds4_read` is imported, we can open an existing data file from its describing label,
+Once ``pds4_tools`` is imported, we can open an existing data file from its describing label,

+>>> structures = pds4_tools.read('/path/to/label.xml')       # Local
->>> structures = pds4_read('/path/to/label.xml')
+>>> structures = pds4_tools.read('http://url.com/label.xml') # Remote

+For remote URLs, the files will be downloaded to a temporary on-disk cache and deleted upon Python interpretation exit.

-The function has several optional arguments that control warnings, scaling, and lazy-loading.
+The `pds4_tools.read` function has several optional arguments that control warnings, scaling, and lazy-loading.
 It returns a PDS4 Tools object called a `StructureList` which is a ``list``-like object, consisting of Structure objects.
 A Structure typically consists of a data array or table, and the label portion that describes that it.

 >>> structures[0]                   # First Structure